AndresBott/vagrant-php-dev/ignore/README.md

 # vagrant-php-dev

-Vagrant project boilerplate for a lamp dev environment
+Vagrant project for creating reusable php dev environment

 This vagrant project is intended to be added as submodule in a php project for abstracting the development environment